jlefonde/taskmaster/README.md

 ## ✨ Features

+This project is part of the **42 School** curriculum, specifically the **taskmaster** project.
+The goal is to recreate a process supervisor similar to supervisord, demonstrating understanding of:

 - **Process Management**: Start, stop, restart, and monitor multiple processes
 - **Automatic Restart**: Configurable restart policies (never, always, on-failure)
 - **Interactive Shell**: Built-in command-line interface with tab completion